gecio/gecio.github.io/docs/_imke/accessmanagement/index.en.md

 ## Project-based access

-> This is the recommend of granting other users access to a cluster.
+> This is the recommended method of granting other users access to a cluster.

 Giving users access on a project level (like described [here](/imke/managingprojects/creatingaproject)) provides them access to *all* clusters in this project.
 Users with this level of access can log in to the iMKE dashboard, see and (dependent on the level of access) also edit or create clusters.
 They can also [download their kubeconfig](connectingtoacluster/) directly: